 Music Together is an internationally recognized early childhood music program for children from birth through age five.
-First offered to the public in 1987, it pioneered the concept of a research-based, developmentally appropriate early childhood music curriculum that strongly emphasizes and facilitates adult involvement.
+First offered to the public in 1987, we pioneered the concept of a research-based, developmentally appropriate early childhood music curriculum that strongly emphasizes and facilitates adult involvement.
+And our ongoing research keeps us up to date with the latest discoveries about musical development in young children.

 Central to our approach is the knowledge that young children learn best from the powerful role model of parents and caregivers who are actively making music.
 The program brings families together by providing a rich musical environment in the classroom and by facilitating family participation in spontaneous musical activity in everyday life.